HL7/fhircast-docs/input/pagecontent/3-3-patient-open.md

 ### Workflow

-User opened patient's medical record.
-Only a single patient is currently in context.
 A `Patient-open` request is posted to the Hub when a patient is opened by an application and established as the anchor context of a topic.

 When an `Patient-open` event is received by an application, the application should respond as is appropriate for its clinical use.